Kitware/CMake/Help/command/try_compile.rst

 :module:`CheckPIESupported` module must be called before using the :command:`try_compile` command.

-The current settings of :policy:`CMP0065` and :policy:`CMP0083` are set in the generated project.
+The current settings of :policy:`CMP0065` and :policy:`CMP0083` are propagated through to the generated test project.

 Set the :variable:`CMAKE_TRY_COMPILE_CONFIGURATION` variable to choose a build configuration.